Australian Bureau of Statistics

 16 Gross energy flow accounts record total energy products extracted from nature and energy products processed from that energy.
 For example, a gross energy account includes electricity, in addition to fuels (eg. coal) combusted to generate that electricity.
 The total gross energy use by industry is, therefore, not equal to total 'net' energy consumption, which is energy consumed for 'final purposes'.
 In our electricity generation example, only the electricity is considered as 'net' use by the industry, as it can no longer be used for any other energy purpose.
 The fuels used to generate electricity are treated separately as conversions and losses.

 17 In any aggregation of gross data by industry, totals are subject to double counting of energy flows.

-18 Gross energy flows are used in the Hybrid Energy Use Account (Hybrid table).
+18 Gross energy flows are used in the Hybrid Energy Supply and Use Account (Hybrid table).
 This table combines valuations of various energy products with the associated physical use from which implicit energy prices can be derived.
 This allows analysis of differentials in unit prices paid by industry for various energy products.
-Gross energy accounts are consistent with national accounting principles and with relevant monetary measures from the Australian National Accounts.
-While the monetary valuations of energy products can be summed to calculate the total monetary value of energy use, physical use should not be summed due to double-counting of repeated uses of the same energy in different forms.
+Gross energy accounts are consistent with national accounting principles and with relevant monetary measures from the Australian System of National Accounts (cat. no. 5204.0).
+While the monetary valuations of energy products can be summed to calculate the total monetary value of energy use, physical use should not be summed due to double–counting of repeated uses of the same energy in different forms.

 20 Information contained in this publication is based on data collected on a 'territory basis', rather than on the SNA's 'residency basis'.
 While some adjustments have been made to exports to move closer to the preferred residency basis, insufficient data are currently available to make comprehensive adjustments to the supply and use of all products affected.
 The ABS will continue to review data availability to improve the compliance with the SNA residency principle.